flybywiresim/docs/docs/a32nx-briefing/flight-deck/pedestal/lighting-aids-dfdr.md

 ### FLOOD LT PED knob

-This knob adjusts the brightness of the flood lighting for the pedestal, and turns it on and off.
+Sets brightness of the flood lighting for the pedestal.

 ### AIDS PRINT pushbutton

-Pushing this pushbutton causes the immediate printing of a specific report, depending on the flight phase.
-The crew may then use the MCDU to select another report for immediate printing.
+To print a specific flight phase dependent report, the crew can push this button and then use the MCDU to select another report for printing.

-### DFDR EVENT pushbutton
+### DFDR EVENT

-Pressing this button (briefly) sets an event mark on the Flight Data records.
+This button sets an event mark on the Flight Data records if pressed (briefly).

 ---